hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_rule_sets_association.html.markdown

 # azurerm_cdn_frontdoor_rule_sets_association

 Manages the association(s) between one or more Front Door (standard/premium) Rule Sets and a Front Door (standard/premium) Route.
 Use this resource to avoid receiving the service side error `This resource is still associated with a route.
 Please delete the association with the route first before deleting this resource` when you attempt to `destroy`/`delete` a Front Door (standard/premium) Rule Set.
-If you are `destroying`/`deleting` a Front Door (standard/premium) Rule Set you must also `destroy`/`delete` the Front Door Rule Sets Association resource as well, else you will receive the same server side error as mentioned above.

 !> **IMPORTANT:** When you delete this resource it will remove **all** of the Front Door Rule Set associations from the referenced Front Door Route resource.